lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The SCHC Fragment that carries the last tile MUST be an All-1 SCHC Fragment, described in {{LastFrag}}.

-The bits on which the MIC is computed MUST be the SCHC Packet concatenated with the potential padding bits that are appended to the Payload of the SCHC Fragment that carries the last tile.
+The MIC MUST be computed on the SCHC Packet concatenated with the padding bits (if any) that are appended to the Payload of the SCHC Fragment that carries the last tile.

-The fragment sender MUST start by processing the window numbered 0.
+The fragment sender MUST start by transmitting the window numbered 0.

-In a "blind transmission" phase, it MUST transmit all the tiles composing the window, in decreasing tile number.
+The sender starts by a "blind transmission" phase, in which it MUST transmit all the tiles composing the window, in decreasing tile number.

-Then, it enters an "equalization phase" in which it MUST initialize an Attempts counter to 0, it MUST start a Retransmission Timer and it MUST expect to receive a SCHC ACK.
+Then, it enters a "retransmission phase" in which it MUST initialize an Attempts counter to 0, it MUST start a Retransmission Timer and it MUST await a SCHC ACK.
 Then,

-- on receiving a SCHC ACK,
+- upon receiving a SCHC ACK,

-  * if the SCHC ACK indicates that some tiles are missing at the receiver, then the sender MUST transmit all the tiles that have been reported missing, it MUST increment Attempts, it MUST reset the Retransmission Timer and MUST expect to receive a SCHC ACK again.
+  * if the SCHC ACK indicates that some tiles are missing at the receiver, then the sender MUST transmit all the tiles that have been reported missing, it MUST increment Attempts, it MUST reset the Retransmission Timer and MUST await the next SCHC ACK.
   * if the current window is not the last one and the SCHC ACK indicates that all tiles were correctly received, the sender MUST stop the Retransmission Timer, it MUST advance to the next fragmentation window